rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/_index.md

 1. Choose a new project for the new namespace and then click **Move**.
 Alternatively, you can remove the namespace from all projects by selecting **None**.

 **Result:** Your namespace is moved to a different project (or is unattached from all projects).
 If any project resources are attached to the namespace, the namespace releases them and then attached resources from the new project.

+### Editing Namespace Resource Quotas

+If there is a [resource quota]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/resource-quotas) configured for a project, you can override the namespace default limit to provide a specific namespace with access to more (or less) project resources.

+1. From the **Global** view, open the cluster that contains the namespace for which you want to edit the resource quota.

+1. From the main menu, select **Projects/Namespaces**.

+1. Find the namespace for which you want to edit the resource quota.
+Select **Ellipsis (...) > Edit**.

+1. Edit the Resource Quota **Limits**.
+These limits determine the resource available to the namespace.
+For more information about each **Resource Type**, see [Resource Quota Types]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/resource-quotas/#resource-quota-types).

+    >**Note:**
+    >
+    >- If a resource quota is not configured for the project, these options will not be available.
+    >- When you enter new limits, Rancher validates that the project has enough resources for the namespaces.
+If there aren't enough resources, Rancher will not let you save.

+**Result:** The namespace's default resource quota is overwritten with your override.